 PAY RANGE: 16

-This is technical arboriculture, landscape or natural lands restoration work assisting the contract administrator in the inspection and monitoring of landscape, maintenance or construction, or tree planting, trimming and removal projects, and natural lands restoration projects.
+This is technical arboriculture, landscape or green stormwater infrastructure landscape or natural lands restoration work assisting the contract administrator in the inspection and monitoring of landscape, installation, maintenance or construction, or tree planting, trimming and removal projects, and natural lands restoration projects.
 Employees in this class are responsible for insuring that contractors comply with terms of contracts, plans and specifications and meet current standards for quality of work.
 Coordination with contractors, vendors and departmental officials is a significant aspect of the work.
 Work is performed under the general direction of an administrative supervisor.

 ALLOCATING FACTORS: (The following conditions must be met for a position to be allocated to this class.)

 · Positions must perform technical inspection and monitoring work in the area of specialization.